gabrocheleau/merkle-patricia-trees-examples/README.md

 We'll begin by exploring the "Patricia Trie" part of Merkle Patricia Trees, and then integreate their "Merkle Tree" part.

-*\*Note that since Merkle Patricia Trees are created from "Tries" and "Trees", they are sometimes refered to as "Tries", and other times as "Trees".
+*\*Note that since Merkle Patricia Trees are created from "Tries" and "Trees", they are sometimes refered to as "Trees", and sometimes as "Tries".
 In this tutorial, I'll try to use the word "Tree" when talking about "Merkle Patricia Trees" or "Merkle Trees", and "Trie" when talking about "Radix Tries" or "Patricia Tries".
 Ultimately, this doesn't really matter, so don't get too hung up ont these two terms.*

 ## Setting up our environment